meaniebeanie22/meaniebeanie22.github.io/chapters/the-last-of-the-blind-man.md

 title: Chapter
 ---
 ## Short summary
+#### Events:
+1. The pirates breach the inn
+2. They search bill
+3. Realise that Jim already took the key
+4. Panic, and the inn is upturned
+5. Riders show up
+6. Pew crushed
+7.
+#### Analysis:

 ## Annotated chapter
 MY curiosity, in a sense, was stronger than my fear, for I could not